Are you an extrovert? Introvert? And how does that affect your marriage?

 When Introverts Marry Introverts

-Introverts don’t tend to have the same social needs that extraverts have, but that doesn’t mean they don’t benefit from or need community.
+Introverts don’t tend to have the same social needs that extroverts have, but that doesn’t mean they don’t benefit from or need community.

 When two introverts marry, they might find it easy to retreat into their own little world and not make as much of an effort to find good community.
 Many introverts may be perfectly happy and content if they only ever had to see their family for the next few years.